pschaus/book_lepl1402/source/part1.rst

 ..  code-block:: java

-    int[] a;
+    int[] a = { 2, 5, 6, -3 }
-    a = new int[]{ 2, 5, 6, -3 };
+    a = new int[]{ 1, 9, 3, 4 };

 Multi-dimensional arrays
 ------------------------

 Arrays can have more than one dimension.
-For example two-dimensional arrays are often used to represent matrices:
+For example, two-dimensional arrays are often used to represent matrices in mathematical calculations:

 ..  code-block:: java